hatedabamboo/notes.hatedabamboo.me/src/posts/deploying-react-application-with-aws-amplify.md

 :::

 All this sounds very modern, fancy, and desirable.
-But that’s not what I want to hear.
-In fact, I’m more interested in how it works, what opportunities this service creates for me as an engineer, and how it can improve or simplify existing solutions.
-Let’s take a look.
+But that's not what I want to hear.
+In fact, I'm more interested in how it works, what opportunities this service creates for me as an engineer, and how it can improve or simplify existing solutions.
+Let's take a look.

-The bulk of Amplify’s functionality is built around TypeScript and its frameworks.
+The bulk of Amplify's functionality is built around TypeScript and its frameworks.
 This allows a huge number of JavaScript developers to use a familiar language to build full-stack applications, including their UI.
 Amplify handles the chores of setting up, configuring, and maintaining the underlying infrastructure, deploying, and hosting the application, leaving developers to focus solely on writing the code.

 Amplify supports connections to several Git providers: CodeCommit (of course), GitHub, GitLab, and Bitbucket.
 Integration with VCS simplifies development, as each new branch maps directly to a new environment.
 This makes it easier to use multiple preview branches simultaneously without needing to configure each environment separately.

-This approach isn’t new in the public cloud space oriented toward JavaScript development.
+This approach isn't new in the public cloud space oriented toward JavaScript development.
 Several major players, such as Vercel, Fly.io, Netlify, and Heroku (to name a few), have been providing similar functionality for quite some time.
 Some have even gone as far as creating their own framework for web applications[^1].

-So, what does AWS Amplify offer that its competitors don’t already have?
+So, what does AWS Amplify offer that its competitors don't already have?

-I feel that the most important Amplify’s advantages is that it’s an AWS product.
+I feel that the most important Amplify's advantages is that it's an AWS product.
 This is evident in its preconfigured integration with services like Cognito for authentication, DynamoDB for data storage, S3 for document storage, AWS Lambda for function execution, and many, many more[^2].

 Another nice bonus from AWS is the ability to configure your own hosted zone using Route 53, which simplifies domain name management.
 You can create as many domains and subdomains as you like, all automated through Amplify.
 And the cherry on top: automated TLS certificate management.
 No more Certbot crons -- just seamless HTTPS!